Concealed Carry For Larger Women

 Being wide around the middle restricts the ability to reach the holstered concealed carry gun, especially with bra holsters and on or in the waistband holsters (whether appendix or cross body).
 The need to wear looser stretch pants with elastic waistbands also limits the possible options for on or in the waistband holsters as they need the support of either a sturdy wide belt or a substantial and tight waistband.
 Having a large middle also makes it tough to access an ankle holster.
 Another common frustration of concealed carry for larger women is that the grip of the gun digs into them in most on-the-waist forms of carry.

-Most women are more short waisted than men.
-This makes drawing from an on-the-hip holster difficult as there is not enough room to fully clear the firearm without running a fist into the underarm or breast.
+Many women have a waist shorter than men do.
+This makes drawing from an on-the-hip holster difficult, as there is not enough room to fully clear the firearm without running a fist into the underarm or breast.
 And the more of you there is in that shorter distance, the tougher this becomes.
 The distance is simply not sufficient for an effective draw.
-Most on-the-hip holsters ride too high which only makes things worse.
+Most on-the-hip holsters ride too high, which only makes things worse.
 When you factor in elastic or weak waistbands and it becomes almost impossible.

 Carrying the firearm on the waist with a loose fitting cover shirt or in the pants, off the back of the hip, more toward the small of the back was another successful position for many of the larger chested, wider middle women.
 The middle and the bust do not come into play which allows for smoother access.
 Whenever holstering on the back, however, a woman must be hyper alert to her surroundings as she may be more vulnerable to another person gaining access to it from behind.